CyVerse-learning-materials/learning-materials-home/docs/de/create_apps.md

 -   Analysis history and provenance -- "avoid forensic bioinformatics"
 -   Securely and easily manage, share, and publish data

-## Types of apps
+## :material-grid: Apps vs :octicons-container-24: Tools

-**Tool:** A container image hosted on a public container registry (like the Docker Hub, BioContainers, NVIDIA GPU Cloud, etc.) or [CyVerse Harbor registry](https://harbor.cyverse.org){target=_blank}.
-A "Tool" has a template designer which is internal to the DE for starting the container automatically.
+**:octicons-container-24: Tool:** A "tool" is essentially a container image.
+The image must be hosted on a public container registry (like the Docker Hub, Biocontainers, NVIDIA GPU Cloud, etc.) or the [CyVerse Harbor Registry](https://harbor.cyverse.org){target=_blank}.
+Each "Tool" uses a template editor which is internal to the DE for defining the `registry/image-name:tag` of the image, its working directory, and runtime environment.

-**App:** a simple graphic interface for running the Tool in the DE with any special commands or input requirements defined in the App template.
+**:material-grid: App:** a simple graphic interface for running the Tool in the DE with any special commands or input requirements defined in the App template.
 Apps can have different flavors:

  -   **Executable**: user starts an analysis and when the analysis finishes they can find the output files in their `/analyses`